+Today, with less than three weeks left in this legislative session, the Committee will hear from four more candidates for lifetime appointments to the Nation's federal courts.
 I am concerned that these nominations, like so much of the Nation's pressing business over the last two years, could be derailed by the misguided priorities of the Bush-Cheney Administration and the Republican leadership.
 With so little time remaining in this Congress, I would have hoped that the Administration and the Republican leadership would be anxious to make up for lost time by trying, at last, to address the many urgent and unresolved needs of Americans.
-I hoped that we could joint together to change the course of failed policies from the Persian Gulf to the Gulf Coast that have left America less secure and set us back as a Nation.
-Regrettably, rather than learn lessons from these failures, it appears that they are intent on staying the course in all things.
+I had hoped that we could join together to change course from the failed policies that have stretched from the Persian Gulf to the Gulf Coast and left America less secure and set us back as a Nation.
+Regrettably, rather than learn lessons from these failures, it appears that they are intent on staying the course.
 The President and his political advisors have stayed the disastrous course on judicial nominations by choosing to renominate five extremely controversial choices for lifetime positions on the Nation's highest courts.
-This Administration seems intent on heeding the siren call from the narrow, special interest groups on the right and picking fights.
+This Administration seems intent on heeding the marching orders of the narrow, special interest groups on the right and picking fights.
 I urge the Senate Republican leadership not to take the bait and, instead, join with us in the waning days of this Congress to do the work of the American people.